alyanabar/introToPCNetworking/README.md

 # introToPCNetworking
-General project and knowledge about PC Networking I have done for class.
+These documents are my general knowledge about PC Networking I have done for class.

 Semester: Fall 2020